animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-All `Configurers` provided by {sdg-name} take two bits of information in the callback: the name of the bean created in the Spring container by the annotation and a reference to the `FactoryBean` used by the annotation to create and configure the {data-store-name} component (for example, a `ClientCache` instance is created and configured with `ClientCacheFactoryBean`).
+All `Configurers` provided by Spring Data for GemFire take two bits of information in the callback: the name of the bean created in the Spring container by the annotation and a reference to the `FactoryBean` used by the annotation to create and configure the GemFire component (for example, a `ClientCache` instance is created and configured with `ClientCacheFactoryBean`).